• Skip to main content

 How Is It Made?

-Shrimp Remoulade Sauce
+New Orleans Remoulade Sauce

 New Orleans remoulade sauce for shrimp is a creamy, zesty mixture of mayonnaise, Creole mustard, chopped onion and fresh herbs such as parsley, tarragon, chervyl, or summer savory.
-This is further flavored by cayenne pepper, horseradish, lemon zest and juice and seasoned with salt and paprika
+This is further flavored by cayenne pepper, horseradish, lemon zest and juice, and seasoned with salt and paprika.

 NOTE: Shrimp remoulade sauce is based on the classic French remoulade sauce for crab cakes and other foods, but has its own character that reflects the Creole cuisine flavors and love for cayenne heat.